LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-4-(Iteration).md

 ## In the prep work this week (chapter 9), the students learned:

 1. How to write ``for`` and ``while`` loops:
-   1. Proper syntax,
+   1. Proper syntax
-   1. Iterating over strings and arrays,
+   1. Iterating over strings and arrays
-   1. Adding a ``break`` statement within a loop.
+   1. Adding a ``break`` statement within a loop
-1. When one type of loop is preferred over the other:
+1. When one type of loop is preferred over the other for the following cases:
-   1. Known vs. unknown number of iterations.
+   1. Known vs. unknown number of iterations
-   1. Input validation.
+   1. Input validation
 1. The accumulator pattern.

 ## Large Group Time (Instructor Notes)